-At Wyndham through teaching History as part of our project based learning approach we aim to inspire pupil’s Historical curiosity so that our pupils are actively involved in their learning.
-We aim to make real world links and demonstrate how History impacts upon the pupil’s lives.
-Our curriculum provides our pupils with a chronologically secure knowledge and understanding of Britain’s past and that of the wider world.
+At Wyndham through teaching History as part of our project based learning approach we intend to inspire pupil’s Historical curiosity so that our pupils are actively involved in their learning.
+Our intention is to make real world links and demonstrate how History impacts upon the pupil’s lives.
+Our curriculum provides children with a chronologically secure knowledge and understanding of Britain’s past and that of the wider world.
 We want pupils to develop a clear historical perspective so that they can piece together their growing knowledge and fit it into different contexts.
 Through studying History as part of meaningful projects, in order to achieve real world outcomes, pupils learn to appreciate how people and events in the past have shaped the way that we live now.

 The aims of the History curriculum are to ensure pupils: